Entourage (American TV series): Cast and characters

 Connolly, Grenier, Dillon, Ferrara, and Piven are credited in every episode in the opening credits of the entire series.
 Debi Mazar, who has a recurring guest star role as Shauna in season 1, is promoted to opening credits billing in season 2.
 Her appearances in season 3 were limited due to her pregnancy and Mazar made her final regular appearance in episode 42 (season 3 finale).
 Mazar made appearances in seasons 4 through 8 and is credited as a special guest star.
-Melissa Gold (Perrey Reeves) and Lloyd (Rex Lee) have recurring roles in the first two seasons.
+Perrey Reeves (as Ari's wife Melissa) and Rex Lee (as Ari's assistant Lloyd) have recurring roles in the first two seasons.
 Starting in season 3, Reeves and Lee are credited as "starring" in the end credits in the episodes they appear in.
 Reeves receives opening credits billing starting with season 4, and Lee is added to the opening credits starting with season 5.
 In season 4, Rhys Coiro, who portrays recurring character Billy Walsh, is credited as "starring" in the end credits for the first six episodes of the season.
 However, when his character returns in episode 52 (season 4, episode 10), he is again credited as a guest star; he returns in season 7 as a recurring special guest star and is credited as "starring" in the end credits again in season 8.
 Emmanuelle Chriqui portrays E's on-and-off girlfriend Sloan McQuewick as a recurring guest star from season 2 to 5, and beginning with season 6, she is credited as "starring" in the end credits.
 Gary Cole guest stars in three episodes of season 5 as agent Andrew Klein, and beginning with season 6 he is credited as "starring" in the end credits and returns in season 7 as a special guest star.
 Scott Caan guest stars in two episodes of season 6 as Scott Lavin, and in season 7 and 8, he is credited as "starring" in the end credits.